 Beautiful art design mixed with a rich, calming soundtrack makes Alto's Odyssey stand out in the ocean of endless runner games on the App Store.

 You'll join Alto, a llama herder, on his snowboard as he slides down mountain terrains around the world.
 The game includes a challenge system and a plethora of unlockable characters, making it entertaining every time you load it up.
 Plus, Zen mode lets you fly down the highest mountains far and wide without losing points for crashing.
 You can practice your jumps with beautiful dynamic weather and lighting, mixed with the most relaxing music you've ever heard.
 Alto's Odyssey is definitely one of the best iPhone games ever.

-If you like Katamari Damacy but are looking for a new story (something that makes a little more sense), check out Donut Country.
+If you like Katamari Damacy but are looking for a new story (something that makes a little more sense), check out Donut County.
 It's all about rascally raccoons and their insatiable need to collect garbage (and anything else they can get their hands on).
 As you visit poor, unsuspecting residents of Donut Country, you'll suck up everything they own into your bottomless hole.
 Some items, when combined, will produce some pretty spectacular results.

 With colorful graphics, a fun combat style, and challenging puzzles, this adventure RPG feels like a console title.
 When you're playing it with an MFi game controller, it's easy to forget you're even playing a mobile game — it's that good.